dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/08-Testing-and-Validation/06-Group-Policy-and-Security-Tests/02-Auditing-and-Logging-Tests/01-Validate-Account-Logon-and-Logoff-Auditing-GPO.md

 It shows the log for when I shut down the VM, confirming the logoff event was recorded.

 <img width="732" height="338" alt="7" src="https://github.com/user-attachments/assets/a70fb82e-6546-4127-841c-46f15e1299f8" />

+I cleared the log so the next test starts from a clean baseline.